Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space

 where the partial-wave elements of $V_A$ are

-In addition to the singularity in $Q_0(y)$, that is also present in the Coulomb potential (\ref{eq:VC-PW}), the first term, due to the derivative $Q'_0(y)$, is even stronger singular and the source of all the difficulties in this calculation.
+In addition to the singularity in $Q_0(y)$, that is also present in the Coulomb potential (\ref{eq:VC-PW}), the first term is even more strongly singular and the source of all the difficulties in this calculation.

 We can now write the partial-wave Schr\"odinger equation for the Cornell potential as \begin{widetext}

 \end{widetext} Next we turn our attention to the problem of solving this equation numerically.